NCBI-Codeathons/Automating-tools-to-search-and-analyze-large-genome-sequence-repositories/README.md

 - Joe McGirr (joemcgirr)

 # Forthcoming features
-We are automating the process of wrangling metadata for full genome assemblies.
+We are automating the process of wrangling metadata for full genome assemblies with `ncov_assemblies.sh`

 # Dependencies
 See Dockerfile